 Red Bull also bought a minority stake, although Antoine has been at pains to stress that the club was not becoming part of Red Bull’s multi-ownership group, saying “We won’t be Red Bull Paris FC.”

-Effectively operating as high-end consultants, Red Bull, who recently appointed former Liverpool manager Jürgen Klopp as head of football, will implement the development model they use at the four clubs they own.
+Effectively operating as high-end consultants, Red Bull, now with former Liverpool manager Jürgen Klopp as its global head of football, are implementing the development model used across the four clubs they own.
 This is focused on developing young local players and financial sustainability and tallies with the Arnaults’ vision to market Paris FC as distinctly Parisian.
 To lead on this, former Bayern Munich technical director, Marco Neppe has been brought in as the club’s sporting director, replacing Ferracci’s own son, Francois.

 “The victory of PSG in the Champions League shows you can build a team not only with stars but with talented players, young players.
 This is the idea, to build a team that is Parisian and French, also,” says football sociologist Patrick Mignon.